 STEP TWO: Once the butter is completely melted, raise the heat to medium and allow the butter to start to simmer and bubble.
 I like to stir the butter frequently so it doesn’t burn to the bottom of the pan.

-This is basically the whole process to make the brown butter, but you’ll see the butter change in consistency as the water is boiled out of the butter.
+This is basically the whole process of making the brown butter, but you’ll see the butter change in consistency as the water is boiled out of the butter.
 It will continue to bubble, and as it progresses, you’ll see the bubbles get finer and finer and the milk solids will begin to ‘toast’.

 As you can see, the bubbles go from larger to finer as the butter browns in the skillet.